10 Things to Know About Your Immigration Court Hearing

 3. Know where your Courtroom is located

-Have a clear understanding of where parking, restrooms and the snack bar are.
+For peace of mind, have a clear understanding of where parking, restrooms and the snack bar are.
 On the day of your hearing, there may be long lines and a crowded courtroom.
-Do not allow yourself to be absent from the courtroom when your case is called by the Judge.
+Be sure you are not absent from the courtroom when your case is called by the Judge.

-At least several times per month in court, I witness an individual deported “in absentia” because he either could not find the courtroom or did not show up.
+At least once every few months, I witness an individual deported “in absentia” because he either could not find the courtroom or did not show up.
 Your attorney’s hands are tied if you are not present and the Judge will not hesitate to order your removal.

 5. Courtroom Decorum

-Be attentive and do not speak out of turn.
+Some of this is common sense, but as a reminder, while in court you will want to be attentive and not speak out of turn.
 If addressed by the Judge, speak loud enough to ensure you are properly heard.
 Always address the Judge as “Your Honor”.
 For example: “Yes, that is the correct information, your honor”.
-If you are speaking through a court interpreter, speak at a pace that he or she can keep up with.
+If you are speaking through a court interpreter, you will want to speak at a pace that he or she can keep up with.

-6. Do not Bring Unnecessary Objects or People With you
+6. Do not Bring Unnecessary Objects into the Courthouse

 7. Items to Bring With you